 What is Quality Assurance?

 Quality Assurance (QA) is the systematic and planned set of actions that guarantees that the products and the process conform to standards, requirements, and procedures.
-Processes encompass entire activities involved in designing, creating, improving and handling the software.
+Processes encompass entire activities involved in designing, creating, improving, as well as handling the software.

-Startups rely on the problem solving nature of their service/product in order to succeed.
-Your offering needs to solve a problem for the end-user over a long term.
+Startups rely on the problem-solving nature of their service/product in order to succeed.
+Your offering needs to solve a problem for the end-user over the long term.
 Satisfaction is the real benchmark.
 That is why Quality Assurance lends context to your service/product.
-Because regardless of how good the development is, the real world is filled with unpredictable variables which will affect the performance.
+Because regardless of how good the development is, there are many unpredictable variables in the real world that will affect the performance.
 QA ensures that your product is truly able to deliver the best in the context where it is targeted.
 Essentially, a QA analyst helps keep developers in check.
-By slowing down their progress in the short term, it helps them develop a much more efficient, higher quality end product.
-Andrea Corey, VP of QA dept. at Eloqua (Oracle), also advises startups to use some Agile methods for their QA process.
+Not only that, but also slowing down their progress in the short term, it helps them develop a much more efficient, higher-quality end product.
+Andrea Corey, VP of QA dept. Eloqua (Oracle), also advises startups to use some Agile methods for their QA process.

 Benefits of QA

-Security: Whether it is collaborators or customers or investors, the question of security is a credible factor to make a decision about any startup and its product/service.
-Identifying loopholes will make you work on the bugs, iterate and re-iterate, bringing the end result closer to a stable and more reliable product.
-Also, for your customer, reliable product is the one which is secure and tested.
-Hence, security is also an important function of quality assurance and very much needed to kickstart your product in the market.
+Whether it is collaborators or customers or investors, the question of security is a credible factor to make a decision about any startup and its product/service.
+Identifying loopholes will make your work on the bugs, iterate and re-iterate, bringing the end result closer to a stable and more reliable product.
+Also, for your customer, a reliable product is one that is secure and tested.
+Hence, security is also an important function of quality assurance and is very much needed to kickstart your product in the market.

-Team Motivation: It can help improve worker motivation as workers have more ownership and recognition for their work (see Herzberg).
-With all staff responsible for quality, this can help the firm gain marketing advantages arising from its consistent level of quality
+It can help improve worker motivation as workers have more ownership and recognition for their work (see Herzberg).
+With all staff responsible for the quality, this can help the firm gain marketing advantages arising from its consistent level of quality

-Planned Releases: It Helps make Your Releases Trouble-Free & get stable version quickly ensuring the quality & control of deployment
+It Helps make Your Releases Trouble-Free & get stable versions quickly ensuring the quality & control of deployment

-“All in all, complete Bragging Rights that your decision and research has worked out really well; therefore any further transactions require your approval at home or outside.”
+“All in all, complete Bragging Rights that your decision and research have worked out really well; therefore any further transactions require your approval at home or outside.”

-At Ziwo currently we are using a combination of automatic and manual Test techniques which is better than what we had earlier but we have a long way to go.
-The goal is to come up with fully functional stable test suite that can be easily triggered by anyone at any time.
-This will make our releases trouble free & get stable version quickly ensuring the Quality & Control of Deployment.
+At Ziwo currently, we are using a combination of automatic and manual Test techniques which is better than what we had earlier but we have a long way to go.
+The goal is to come up with a fully functional stable test suite that can be easily triggered by anyone at any time.
+This will make our releases trouble-free & get a stable version quickly ensuring the Quality & Control of Deployment.
 We would also like to Align QA Process With the Development by

 Getting Involved in Deployment Process